 Cell Biology, Microbiology

-Dr. Jacobs-Wagner is also a professor of molecular, cellular, and developmental biology at Yale University and a professor in the Microbial Pathogenesis Section at Yale School of Medicine.
+Dr. Jacobs-Wagner is also a director of the Microbial Sciences Institute at Yale University, a professor of Molecular, Cellular, and Developmental Biology at Yale University, and a professor of Microbial Pathogenesis at Yale School of Medicine.

 As a child growing up in Belgium, Christine Jacobs-Wagner demonstrated an intense determination at an early age.
 "My mother tells me that when I was very young I swam the length of a 25-meter pool.
 I couldn't really swim but I wanted to get the ribbon for doing it.
 So I just did it.
 It was just pure will, no style," she says laughing.
 Since then she's learned to swim—well enough to take up high-speed kite boarding.
 "You don't need waves, and it's much, much faster than windsurfing."